htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     using the kerberos type of credentials.
 No parameters are passed, and credentials most be sent to stdout.

-.. only:: Vault

 :macro-def:`SEC_CREDENTIAL_STORER`
     A script for *condor_submit* to execute to produce credentials while using the OAuth2 type of credentials.
 The oauth services specified in the ``use_auth_services`` line in the submit file are passed as parameters to the script, and the script should use ``condor_store_cred`` to store credentials for each service.
     Additional modifiers to each service may be passed: &handle=, &scopes=, or &audience=.
 The handle should be appended after an underscore to the service name used with ``condor_store_cred``, the comma-separated list of scopes should be passed to the command with the -S option, and the audience should be passed to it with the -A option.

 :macro-def:`LEGACY_ALLOW_SEMANTICS`
     A boolean parameter that defaults to ``False``.